microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ## What is Programming?

-Programming (also known as coding) is the process of writing instructions for a device, such as a computer or mobile device.
+Programming (also known as coding) is the process of writing instructions for a device such as a computer or mobile device.
 We write these instructions with a programming language, which is then interpreted by the device.
 These sets of instructions may be referred to by various names, but *program*, *computer program*, *application (app)*, and *executable* are a few popular names.

 A *program* can be anything that is written with code; websites, games, and phone apps are programs.
 While it's possible to create a program without writing code, the underlying logic is interpreted by the device and that logic was most likely written with code.
 A program that is *running* or *executing* code is carrying out instructions.
 The device that you're reading this lesson with is running a program to print it to your screen.